swolekat/vmc-replay/README.md

 # vmc-replay
 Record and replay vmc interaction.
 Can also loop them.
+Watch the video [here](https://www.youtube.com/watch?v=1uD8imjUC-o)

 ## How to install